Pokemon-Manager/MudkiPC/README.md

 # Key Features:

 ## A Modern Save Editor 📝
 Step aside Hex Editors, MudkiPC is now the easiest way to edit your trainers and Pokémon.
-Want to move a old trainer to a newer game?
+Want to move an old trainer to a newer game?
 Now you can, its that simple!
 Plus, you can even transfer Pokémon to another game and even Pokémon Showdown!

 ## Cross-Platform* 🖥️📱💻
 MudkiPC is built using Dart & Flutter, which in layman's terms mean that it can run any modern device, including Linux!